Ajten Pllana

 Ajten Pllana: The Albanian Democratic National Organization.

-Kaltrina Krasniqi: Was this a political party, political organization?
-Do you know anything more about the organization?
+Kaltrina Krasniqi: Was this a political party, political organization, do you anything more about the organization or not?

-Ajten Pllana: Well, it was an organization for the union of the Albanian lands against communism, so they weren’t communists, like this.
+Ajten Pllana: Well, it was an organization for the union of the Albanian lands, against communism, they weren’t communists, like this.

 Kaltrina Krasniqi: Let’s continue with your life, what happened after you finished Normale?